spf13/cobra/README.md

 A Flag is a way to modify the behavior of an command.
 Cobra supports fully posix compliant flags as well as the go flag package.
-A Cobra command has can define flags that persist through to children commands and flags that are only available to that command.
+A Cobra command can define flags that persist through to children commands and flags that are only available to that command.

 In the example above 'port' is the flag.